-The South Dakota Board of Funeral Service (Board) welcomes persons with disabilities to use the services of the Board, including taking the examination to become a Licensed Funeral Embalmer / Director.
+The South Dakota Chiropractic Board of Examiners (Board) welcomes persons with disabilities to use the services of the Board, including taking the licensure examination.
 Reasonable testing accommodations will be made for persons with disabilities.
-The examination is designed to test the knowledge and skills necessary for one who seeks the issuance of a funeral embalmer/director's license.
+The licensure exam is designated to test the knowledge and skills necessary for one who seeks admission to the practice of chiropractic.

-It is the policy of the Board to administer the funeral embalmer/director examination and all other services provided by this office in a manner that does not discriminate against a qualified applicant with a disability.
-An applicant with a disability who is otherwise eligible to take the examination may file a request for reasonable testing accommodations if, by virtue of a disability, the applicant cannot demonstrate under standard testing conditions that the applicant possesses the knowledge and skills to be issued a funeral embalmer/director license in the State of South Dakota.
+It is the policy of the Board to administer the licensure examination and all other services provided by this office in a manner that does not discriminate against a qualified applicant with a disability.
+An applicant with a disability who is otherwise eligible to take the licensure examination may file a request for reasonable testing accommodations if, by virtue of a disability, the applicant cannot demonstrate under standard testing conditions that the applicant possesses the knowledge and skills to be licensed by the South Dakota Board of Chiropractic Examiners.

 What is Required?

-If you have any questions about the Board's policies with respect to reasonable accommodations in testing you should write to the Executive Secretary, Board of Funeral Service, 810 N. Main St., Suite 298, Spearfish, SD 57783.
+If you have any questions about the Board's policies with respect to reasonable accommodations in testing, you should write:

-It is the policy of the Board to administer the funeral service licensing exam and all other services in a manner that does not discriminate against a qualified applicant with a disability.
-An applicant with a disability who is otherwise eligible to take the exam may file a request for reasonable testing accommodations if, by virtue of a disability, the applicant cannot demonstrate under standard testing conditions that the applicant possesses the knowledge and skills to be licensed as a funeral embalmer/director in the State of South Dakota.
+It is the policy of the South Dakota Chiropractic Board of Examiners (Board) to administer the licensure examination and all other services in a manner that does not discriminate against a qualified applicant with a disability.
+An applicant with a disability who is otherwise eligible to take the licensure examination may file a request for reasonable testing accommodations if, by virtue of a disability, the applicant cannot demonstrate under standard testing conditions that the applicant possesses the knowledge and skills to be licensed by the South Dakota Board of Chiropractic Examiners.

 For the purpose of this policy, the following definitions apply: